ppetrovtv/pine_script_docs/source/Literals.rst

 It is possible to change transparency of the color using built-in function `color <https://www.tradingview.com/study-script-reference/#fun_color>`__.

-.. note:: When using hexadecimal figures it’s possible to use them in either upper or lowercase.
+.. note:: When using hexadecimal figures it's possible to use them in either upper or lowercase.